googlearchive/blaze_compiler/proposal.md

 "write" and "read" rules have new semantics like predicate references, these need to be converted into the old notation.
 The rule compiler is language within a language dealing with:-

-  - predicate references
+  - DONE predicate references
-  - data and newData changed to prev and next
+  - DONE data and newData changed to prev and next
-  - array syntax synonyms for .child(XXX)
+  - DONE array syntax synonyms for .child(XXX)
-  - as its all valid JS it can be implemented using Esprima and related tools (falafel)
+  - DONE as its all valid JS it can be implemented using Esprima and related tools (falafel)

 ### Predicates

 Section for declaring global predicates which need to be added to a symbol table and made accessible to the rule compiler
-- predicate key as a function declaration needs parsing to canonical (minimum white space) form, e.g. "isCool( $user )" is mapped to "isCool($user)"
+- DONE predicate key as a function declaration needs parsing to canonical (minimum white space) form, e.g. "isCool( $user )" is mapped to "isCool($user)"
-- instantiation of a predicate requires replacing the predicate body with the bound variables, so "isCool($fred)" expands to "users.child($fred).child(cool).val() === true" in a rule expression.
+- DONE instantiation of a predicate requires replacing the predicate body with the bound variables, so "isCool($fred)" expands to "users.child($fred).child(cool).val() === true" in a rule expression.
-- note predicate bodies will be turned into old style syntax later, so predicate bodies themselves need to be processed by the rule compiler.
+- DONE note predicate bodies will be turned into old style syntax later, so predicate bodies themselves need to be processed by the rule compiler.

 ### Access control

-- location e.g. "users/$userid/*"
+- DONE location e.g. "users/$userid/*"
-- "read" and "write" rules
+- DONE "read" and "write" rules

 delay for later
 - overriding predicate symbol table